 Data Institute 2017: Remote Sensing with Reproducible Workflows

-Our 2017 Institute will focus on remote sensing of vegetation using open source tools and reproducible science workflows – the primary programming language will be Python.
-This Institute will be held at NEON headquarters in June 2017.
+Our 2017 Institute focused on remote sensing of vegetation using open source tools and reproducible science workflows – the primary programming language was Python.
+This Institute was held at NEON headquarters in June 2017.

 The Institute consists of three weeks of online activities followed by a week-long in-person course.